kalhorghazal/Company-Acquisition-Paper/README.md

-# Startup Acquisition Paper
+# Company Acquisition Paper

 This repository contains the analysis code for the paper:

-**Title:** "Understanding Trends, Patterns, and Dynamics in Global Startup Acquisitions: A Network Perspective"
+**Title:** "Understanding Trends, Patterns, and Dynamics in Global Company Acquisitions: A Network Perspective"

 **Authors:** Ghazal Kalhor and Behnam Bahrak